-Submit a completed application with a copy of your (I-551) green card (front and back), and also include a copy of your driver’s license or State of Michigan identification.
+- Submit a completed application for admission with a copy of your (I-551) green card (front and back), and also a copy of your driver’s license or State of Michigan identification.

 - If you possess refugee or political asylum status in the United States and wish to attend Delta you may register either as part time or full time.
 Admission procedures are as follows: